mprosk/mtg_life_counter/README.md

 1. Once the desired mode has been selected using the rotary switch, the player can adjust that value by pressing the up/down buttons on the edge of the board
 2. When the buttons are pressed, the counter will show the change in value that is being entered.
 After a brief timeout, the display will switch to showing the new updated value
    1. EXAMPLE: If you wish to log a loss of two points off your starting total, press the bottom button twice.
 The display will first read `40` before any buttons are pressed.
 When you press the first button, the display will switch to `-1`,  then when the next button is pressed, it will display `-2`.
-After a brief timeout, the display
+After a brief timeout, the display will switch to showing the new updated value

 #### Resetting the Counters